-In January 2022, we announced that we have selected KP1077 for the treatment of IH and narcolepsy as our lead clinical development candidate.
+In January 2022, we announced that we have selected KP1077 for the treatment of IH as our lead clinical development candidate.
 KP1077 utilizes SDX, our prodrug of d-MPH, as its active pharmaceutical ingredient.
 During the first quarter of 2022, we initiated a Phase 1 clinical trial comparing the cardiovascular safety of SDX to immediate-release and long-acting formulations of RITALIN®, a commonly prescribed CNS stimulant.
 In September 2022, we announced topline data from our exploratory Phase 1 clinical trial, which showed the potential for higher dose formulations of SDX to be safe and well tolerated while avoiding the potential for greater cardiovascular safety risk compared to immediate-release and long-acting formulations of Ritalin.
-Based on the data, we have identified initial dosing strengths for the planned Phase 2 clinical trial of KP1077 which we believe have the potential to be well-tolerated while providing higher overall exposures to d-MPH compared to other methylphenidate products that are often used off-label as a treatment for IH.
-In addition, on December 21, 2022, we announced the initiation of a Phase 2 clinical trial evaluating KP1077.
-The Phase 2 clinical trial is actively enrolling 48 adult patients at more than 30 sites in the U.S. Part 1 of the trial will consist of a five-week open-label titration phase during which patients will be optimized to one of four doses of SDX (80, 160, 240, or 320 mg/day).
-Part 2 of the trial will entail a two-week randomized, double-blind, withdrawal phase, during which two-thirds of the trial participants will continue to receive their optimized dose while the remaining one-third will receive placebo.
-Participants will be further assigned into two evenly divided cohorts.
+Based on the data, we identified initial dosing strengths for the ongoing Phase 2 clinical trial of KP1077 which we believe have the potential to be well-tolerated while providing higher overall exposures to d-MPH compared to other methylphenidate products that are often used off-label as a treatment for IH.
+On December 21, 2022, we announced the initiation of a Phase 2 clinical trial evaluating KP1077.
+The Phase 2 clinical trial is actively enrolling 48 adult patients at more than 30 sites in the U.S. Part 1 of the trial consists of a five-week open-label titration phase during which patients are optimized to one of four doses of SDX (80, 160, 240, or 320 mg/day).
+Part 2 of the trial entails a two-week randomized, double-blind, withdrawal phase, during which twothirds of the trial participants will continue to receive their optimized dose while the remaining one-third will receive placebo.
+Participants are further assigned into two evenly divided cohorts.
 The first cohort will receive a single daily dose just before bedtime, and the second cohort will receive half the daily dose shortly after awakening and half the daily dose prior to bedtime.
 In June 2023, we presented the Phase 2 clinical trial design evaluating KP1077 as a treatment for IH at a medical conference.
-Interim Phase 2 data for the open-label titration phase of the trial are expected by the end of the third quarter of 2023.
-Topline Phase 2 data in IH is expected to be reported in the first half of 2024 based on the pace of enrollment.
-In the second quarter of 2023, we initiated a Phase 1 clinical trial in narcolepsy, which is currently enrolling.
-By leveraging the data from the IH program and the existing data set generated as part of the AZSTARYS development program for serdexmethylphenidate (SDX), the sole active pharmaceutical ingredient in KP1077, Zevra can potentially initiate a pivotal Phase 3 trial in narcolepsy sometime next year.
+Interim Phase 2 data for the open-label titration phase of the trial were announced in October of 2023.
+The Interim Phase 2 data provided valuable information on the primary endpoint of the trial, which is the safety and tolerability of KP1077 in patients with IH, as well as insights related to the effective dose range and regimen.
+Topline Phase 2 data in IH is expected to be reported in the first half of 2024 after all patients have completed the double-blind withdrawal phase.
+The combined interim and upcoming topline data are expected to also provide information related to a number of secondary and exploratory endpoints, including excessive daytime sleepiness, sleep inertia, and brain fog.
+In the second quarter of 2023, we initiated a Phase 1 clinical trial in narcolepsy, which since has been completed and will be analyzed alongside the IH data to support both the narcolepsy and IH programs.
+By leveraging the data from the IH and narcolepsy programs and the existing data set generated as part of the AZSTARYS development program for serdexmethylphenidate (SDX), the sole active pharmaceutical ingredient in KP1077, Zevra can potentially initiate a pivotal Phase 3 trial in IH sometime next year.